 - salt and pepper to taste

 Place a 6-8 quart stockpot over medium heat.
-Add the olive oil and chicken and sauté 5-7 minutes until golden brown and cooked through, turning after 2-3 minutes.
+Add the olive oil and chicken and sauté 5-7 minutes.

 Remove bay leaves and discard.
-Stir in the cooked noodles along with the optional parsley and lemon juice.
+Stir in the shredded chicken along with the optional parsley and lemon juice.

 Taste the soup and season with salt and pepper to your preference.
 Serve and enjoy!